abhishp021/Heart-Disease-Prediction/README.md

 4. Applied RandomizedSearchCV and RepeatedStratifiedKfold for hyperparameters tuning

 ## Conclusion
-Logistic Regression algorithm worked best for our Dataset
+Logistic Regression algorithm worked best for our Dataset providing accuracy of 89.5%

 # App Creation and Deployment
 - App was created using FLASK - a micro web framework in python